ConduitNetwork/docs/integration_guides/IdentityManagement/AzureAD.rst

    Name: ``emailaddress`` Value: ``user.mail``
       Namespace: http://schemas.xmlsoap.org/ws/2005/05/identity/claims/emailaddress

    ..
-NOTE:: The Namespace URLs will be used in the `Role Attribute Value` section in the |morpheus| Identity Source Integration.
+NOTE:: The Namespace URLs will be used in the `Role Attribute Value` section in the |conduit| Identity Source Integration.

 #.
 In Azure SSO config step 4, if one has not been generated, select ``Create new certificate`` to generate a new SAML Signing Certificate.
 #.
-Enter a valid email address to receive certificate expiration notifications at (not related to |morpheus|).
+Enter a valid email address to receive certificate expiration notifications at (not related to |conduit|).
 #.
 In Azure SSO config step 5, select ```Configure {AD App Name}``
 #.
 In the `Configure sign-on` pane, copy the following:

    * SAML Single Sign-On Service URL
-      This will be used for the LOGIN REDIRECT URL in the |morpheus| Identity Source Integration settings
+      This will be used for the LOGIN REDIRECT URL in the |conduit| Identity Source Integration settings
    * Sign-Out URL
-      This will be used for the LOGOUT POST URL in the |morpheus| Identity Source Integration settings
+      This will be used for the LOGOUT POST URL in the |conduit| Identity Source Integration settings
    * Click on the ``SAML XML Metadata`` link, open the xml file, and copy the key between the ``<X509Certificate>`` and ``</X509Certificate>``.
-      This will be used for the `SIGNING PUBLIC KEY` in the |morpheus| Identity Source Integration settings
+      This will be used for the `SIGNING PUBLIC KEY` in the |conduit| Identity Source Integration settings

       Example Key (the key has been altered and is not valid):